abdul-moiz1/chatBot/replit.md

 ## Authentication & Authorization

-**No Authentication System**
+**Webhook Authentication**
+- The `/webhook/make` endpoint uses Bearer token authentication
+- Protected by WEBHOOK_API_KEY environment variable
+- Requests must include `Authorization: Bearer <key>` header
+- Returns 401 Unauthorized for invalid or missing tokens

+**Web Interface**
-- No user login or session management
+- No user login or session management for the web chat interface
 - Open access to the question-answering interface

-**Design Rationale**: This is a simple demo/prototype application that doesn't require user accounts.
+**Design Rationale**: The webhook endpoint requires authentication to prevent unauthorized access and API abuse, while the web interface remains open for ease of use.
 API key protection is handled at the infrastructure level through environment variables.

 # External Dependencies